The Dutch government

 › Dutch municipalities

-There are also 418 gemeenten (municipalities) in the Netherlands, also known as local government.
+As of January 1, 2016, there are 390 gemeenten (municipalities) in the Netherlands, also known as local government.

 The Dutch municipalities are governed by the College of Mayor and Aldermen, and each municipality’s mayor is appointed by Cabinet.
 The Aldermen are appointed by the Municipal Council, which is elected by the municipality.